RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/PlaceStubMover.md

 *Back to [[Mover|Movers-RosettaScripts]] page.*
 ## PlaceStub

 Hotspot-based sidechain placement.
 This is the main workhorse of the hot-spot centric method for protein-binder design.
 A paper describing the method and a benchmark will be published soon.
 The "stub" (hot-spot residue) is chosen at random from the provided stub set.
 To minimize towards the stub (during placement), the user can define a series of movers (StubMinimize tag) that can be combined with a weight.
 The weight determines the strength of the backbone stub constraints that will influence the mover it is paired with.
 Finally, a series of user-defined design movers (DesignMovers tag) are made and the result is filtered according to final\_filter.

+For complicated systems, there are a few limitations in PlaceStub that you should be aware of:
+* PlaceStub seems to assume that the "target" (immobile protein) is located in the first chain and the "scaffold" (protein being docked) is located in the second chain.
+Having more than two chains can lead to unexpected results or errors.
+* PlaceStub does not seem to play well with certain ligand molecules.
+Removing any non-protein residues from your pose may resolve certain errors.
+* There has been discussion (circa December 2016) to remove APPLY_TO_POSE from RosettaScripts.

 There are two main ways to use PlaceStub:

 1. PlaceStub (default).
 Move the stub so that it's on top of the current scaffold position, then move forward to try to recover the original stub position.
 2. PlaceScaffold.
 Move the scaffold so that it's on top of the stub.
 You'll keep the wonderful hotspot interactions, but suffer from lever effects on the scaffold side.
 PlaceScaffold can be used as a replacement for docking by deactivating the "triage\_positions" option.